What Trade Can I Learn in 9 Months or Less?

 Want to Learn More?

 If you’re mechanically inclined, enjoy working with your hands and are looking for skilled trade career training with a future, MIAT College of Technology can help.
-Engaging, hands-on technical training at MIAT College of Technology can open the doors toward a variety of exciting careers.
+Engaging, hands-on technical training at MIAT College of Technology could be the first step toward a variety of exciting careers.

 To learn more about our skilled trade programs and to explore if MIAT is right for you, fill out the form on this page.
 Contact us today if you are interested in attending MIAT College of Technology.